datacoves/docs/docs/how-tos/datacoves/transform.md

 ![Snowflake Setup Connection Details](./assets/user_settings_snowflake3.png)

-Datacoves will test the connection and display _Tested_ next to the connection if sucessful.
-Note that you can create additinal dbt targets as show below.
+Datacoves will test the connection and display _Tested_ next to the connection if successful.
+Note that you can create additional dbt targets as show below.
 This will allow you to execute dbt commands passing a specific target such as `dbt run my_model -t prd`

 ![Snowflake Setup Connection Tested](./assets/user_settings_snowflake4.png)